GrAInS: Gradient-based Attribution for Inference-Time Steering of LLMs and VLMs: Analysis

-\paragraph{General Reasoning Capabilities.} We evaluate 5-shot accuracy on reasoning datasets using MMLU~\citep{ref:hendryckstest2021} for LLMs and MMMU~\citep{ref:yue2023mmmu} for VLMs.
+\myparagraph{General Reasoning Capabilities.} We evaluate 5-shot accuracy on reasoning datasets using MMLU~\citep{ref:hendryckstest2021} for LLMs and MMMU~\citep{ref:yue2023mmmu} for VLMs.
 These benchmarks cover a wide range of subjects, allowing us to measure whether \method{} and steering baselines affect the model's ability to perform general-purpose reasoning.
-On MMLU,~\cref{tab:bleu-llm} show that \method{} maintains comparable performance to the base models, with 69.15\% accuracy on Llama-3.1-8B (vs. 69.27\% base) and 74.29\% on Qwen2.5-7B (vs. 74.58\% base).
-Unlike other steering methods such as CAA or NL-ITI, which degrade reasoning accuracy substantially (e.g., CAA drops to 51.49\% on Llama), \method{} preserves reasoning ability after steering.
-Similarly, on VLMs (Table~\ref{tab:bleu-vlm}), \method{} maintains competitive accuracy on MMMU, with 34.92\% on LLaVA-1.6-7B and 58.13\% on Qwen2.5-VL-7B, only slightly below the base models.
-These findings indicate that \method{} introduces minimal disruption to reasoning abilities and maintains the model's core capabilities after intervention.
+On MMLU,~\cref{tab:bleu-llm} shows that \method{} maintains comparable performance to the base models, with 69.15\% accuracy on Llama-3.1-8B (vs. 69.27\% base) and 74.29\% on Qwen2.5-7B (vs. 74.58\% base).
+Unlike other steering methods, which degrade reasoning accuracy substantially (e.g., CAA drops to 51.49\% on Llama), \method{} preserves reasoning ability.
+Similarly, on VLMs (Table~\ref{tab:bleu-vlm}), \method{} maintains accuracy on MMMU, with 34.92\% on LLaVA-1.6-7B and 58.13\% on Qwen2.5-VL-7B, only slightly below the base models.
+This shows that \method{} minimally disrupts models' reasoning abilities.